 UV adhesives have real constraints in vehicle environments:

-– Opaque substrates cannot be bonded with standard UV adhesive — the cure requires light to reach the adhesive
+– Opaque substrates cannot be bonded with standard UV adhesive — light must reach the adhesive to cure it

-– Under-hood applications involving extreme heat (above 150°C) may exceed some UV adhesive thermal limits
+– Under-hood heat above 150°C may exceed some UV adhesive thermal limits

 – Structural load-bearing repairs typically require the gap-filling strength of epoxy

-– Fuel and oil immersion demands chemical resistance that many UV formulations cannot match
+– Fuel and oil immersion demands chemical resistance many UV formulations cannot match

 Where Epoxy Excels in Automotive Work